Contractors' all risks insurance

 2. ‘business interruption’ (consequential) losses

-3. liability of the insured(s) to third parties accrued in the construction project (often called ‘third-party liability insurance’ or ‘public liability insurance’).
+3. liability of the insured(s) to third parties accrued in the construction project (often called ‘third-party liability insurance’ or ‘public liability insurance’)

-Despite this type of insurance cover being referred to as ‘All Risks’, in practice, CAR policies only indemnify the insured for a specific category of risk relating
+Despite this type of insurance cover being referred to as ‘All Risks’, in practice, CAR policies only indemnify the insured for a specific category

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.